FARN-Design/easysymbolsicons/README.txt

 5. Click the block to open the icon selector and choose your desired icon.

 == Screenshots ==

-1. Easy Icon Settings Dashboard (screenshot-1.png)  (still needs to be added)
-2. Font Selection and Upload Interface (screenshot-2.png)  (still needs to be added)

 == Changelog ==